Building RAG with Pinecone: pipelines, hybrid search, and case studies

 • Namespace separation: products/regulations/FAQ in separate namespaces – allows filtering without overhead

-• Metadata-only queries: for some queries, metadata filter alone is sufficient without vector search
+• Metadata-only queries: for certain queries, filtering by metadata suffices without vector search

 • Cache popular queries: Redis cache for top-500 frequent questions (~30% hit rate)